 On this page:

-- The user under which the JVM runs must have write privileges to the conf and logs directories in the Java Agent home.
+The user under which the JVM runs must have write privileges to the conf and logs directories in the Java Agent home.
 To achieve this, you can install the agent as the same user that owns the JVM or as an administrator on the host machine.
-You can restrict the remaining contents of the agent directory to read only access.
+The other contents of the agent directory can be restricted to read only access.

 The AppDynamics Java Agent is one type of bytecode injection (BCI) agent.
 To prevent unforeseen issues with other BCI agents, AppDynamics only supports environments running the AppDynamics Java Agent as the sole BCI agent on the JVM.

 You can get the agent from the Agent Download Wizard.
 If you have never installed an agent before, the wizard is a good place to start.
 The wizard populates the configuration file in the agent you download with Controller connection settings and identifying settings for the agent.
 After you download the agent, you can install it in the JVM, as described ...